narcissistic red flags: warning signs highlighted

 4. Developing Healthy Relationship Patterns

-In conclusion, understanding and recognizing the narcissistic red flags of narcissistic behavior is crucial for protecting oneself from toxic relationships.
+Understanding and recognizing the narcissistic red flags of narcissistic behavior is crucial for protecting oneself from toxic relationships.

 By being aware of the narcissistic red flags associated with different types of narcissists, individuals can make informed relationship decisions, set healthy boundaries, and prioritize their emotional well-being.